Cheltenham Showcase Meeting Hospitality

 After being known as the Vote A P Gold Cup to encourage votes at the BBC Sports Personality of the Year award for Tony McCoy in 2010, its name was changed in 2011 and again in 2012.
 Then, from 2014 to 2020, the December Gold Cup was known as the Caspian Caviar Gold Cup.

 This name stuck until 2021 when the name was changed once again, this time to the Racing Post Gold Cup.
-As of 2023, the December Gold Cup is now known as The Virgin Bet December Gold Cup.
+As of 2026, the December Gold Cup is now known as the Support The Hunt Family Fund December Gold Cup.

 The most successful jockey to have ever taken part in the December Gold Cup in its long history is Richard Johnson, who has three wins in this race to his name.
 He won with Legal Right in 1999, Monkerhostin in 2004 and Village Vic in 2015.